tidesdb/tidesdb/README.md

 You can manually compact sstables.
 This method pairs and merges column family sstables.
 Say you have 100, after compaction you will have 50; Always half the amount you had prior.
 You can set the number of threads to use for compaction.

-**SStables are paired and merged from the latest to the oldest.
-Mind you if an sstable has be compacted multiple times and has reached a size of your column family flush threshold * TDB_MERGE_MULTIPLIER (default 12) the pairs will not be merged but cleaned up of any expired or tombstoned keys**

 ```c
 tidesdb_err_t *e = tidesdb_compact_sstables(tdb, "your_column_family", 10); /* use 10 threads */
 if (e != NULL)